 With the spreading popularity of 3D movies, the combination of 3D and Blu-ray has been the mainstream for movie watching.
 3D on Blu-ray is the only way to get full-resolution images for each eye.
 As die-hard HD movie fans, it would be amazing interest to collect HD movies, especially 3D Blu-ray discs.
-There are times when we need to copy and backup 3D Blu-ray discs to get a copy, for either sharing or safekeeping.
+There are times when we need to copy and backup 3D Blu-ray discs for either sharing or safekeeping.
 This would not be difficult once you choose the right tool and solution.
-This guide would offer you some detailed information upon 3D Blu-ray and best solution to copy 3D Blu-ray disc on Mac and PC.
+This guide would show you how to copy 3D Blu-ray disc on Mac and PC.

 Part 1: What is 3D Blu-ray Disc

 The main source of high-quality 3D is via 3D Blu-ray discs.
 There are a growing number of titles, though these still number in the dozens, not hundreds.
 Worse, many of the most desirable titles are brand exclusives.
 So in order to get "Avatar" in 3D, you need to buy a Panasonic product.
 To get "How to Train Your Dragon" you need to buy a Samsung product.
 But all these disc work on any 3D BD player.

 So how does 3D on BD work?
 The logical assumption is that each eye’s content is encoded on the disc sequentially (the frame for the left eye, then frame for the right eye), just as how it’s shown on the TV.

 All Blu-ray 3D content is encoded at 1080p/24.
 However, the two frames are stacked on top of each other.
 In a rare example of simple nomenclature, this is called frame packing.